netgroup-polito/frog4-orchestrator/README_INSTALL.md

   The script above also adds in the database the `admin` user (`username:admin`, `password:admin`).

 ### Create a new user
-To create a new user, runs:
+To create a new user, run:

         $ cd [frog4-orchestrator]
         $ python3 -m scripts.create_user